dasensioco/edu-devcamp/HOL/HOL10/README.md

 ### Create a Node.js web app with Express and add the Immersive Reader SDK

-1. Create a Node.js web ap with the `express-generator` tool.
+1. Create a Node.js web app with the `express-generator` tool.

     ```bash
     npm install express-generator -g